tanimislam/howdy/docs/source/plex-email/cli-tools/plex_email_notif.rst

-.. _plex_email_notif.py_label:
+.. _plex_email_notif_label:

 ================================================
-plex_email_notif.py
+plex_email_notif
 ================================================

-This is documentation for the Plexstuff one-off email announcement commnand line interface, ``plex_email_notif.py``.
+This is documentation for the Plexstuff one-off email announcement commnand line interface, ``plex_email_notif``.
 You specify a simple email, with a simple text subject line a simple plaintext body, to email either to yourself at your Plex_ account or also to friends of your Plex_ server.
-The list of your Plex_ server friends can be accessed using :ref:`plex_core_cli.py`, and specifically this command,
+The list of your Plex_ server friends can be accessed using :ref:`plex_core_cli`, and specifically this command,

 .. code-block:: bash

-   plex_core_cli.py --friends
+   plex_core_cli --friends

 that produces a list of friends with and without associated names in your Google Contacts.